Randal Grichuk Player Props: Rockies vs. Giants

 Randal Grichuk At The Plate

-- Grichuk is batting .340 with 10 doubles, a home run and nine walks.
+- Grichuk has 10 doubles, a triple, a home run and nine walks while batting .336.

-- Grichuk has driven in a run in eight games this season (29.6%), including two games with multiple runs batted in.
+- In eight games this year (28.6%), Grichuk has picked up an RBI, including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.